-Genetic testing of adults with suspected lactase insufficiency is proposed as an alternative to current diagnostic practices, which include hydrogen breath test, lactose tolerance blood test, and intestinal biopsy.
-Targeted genetic testing for the -13910C>T variant in individuals who have suspected lactase insufficiency is to inform a decision whether to undergo one of these diagnostic tests.
+Genetic testing of adults with suspected lactase insufficiency is proposed as an alternative to current diagnostic practices which include hydrogen breath test, lactose tolerance blood test, and intestinal biopsy.
+Targeted genetic testing for the -13910C>T variant is to inform a decision whether to undergo one of these diagnostic tests.

 Lactase is an enzyme necessary for the digestion of the sugar lactose found in dairy products.
-An insufficiency of lactase results in the malabsorption of lactose which may lead to symptoms of lactose intolerance such as abdominal pain, bloating, diarrhea and increased flatulence which are caused by bacterial fermentation of undigested lactose in the colon.
-Dietary restriction is adequate in most circumstances as the primary treatment for lactase insufficient individuals.
-These individuals who achieve satisfactory symptom control following dietary modifications do not require further diagnostic testing, however for the majority of individuals who do not achieve symptom control following dietary modifications, further diagnostic testing is indicated for the presence of other conditions that might cause symptoms similar to lactase deficiency.
+An insufficiency of lactase results in the malabsorption of lactose which may lead to symptoms of lactose intolerance such as abdominal pain, bloating, diarrhea, and increased flatulence.
+Dietary restriction as the primary treatment is adequate in most circumstances.
+For the majority of individuals who do not achieve symptom control following dietary modifications, further diagnostic testing is indicated for the presence of other conditions that might cause symptoms similar to lactase deficiency.

-Genetic testing of the variant -13910C>T for the prediction of lactase insufficiency is considered investigational.
+Genetic testing of the variant MCM6 -13910C>T for the prediction of lactase insufficiency is considered investigational.

 We develop Medical Policies to provide guidance to Members and Providers.
 This Medical Policy relates only to the services or supplies described in it.
 The existence of a Medical Policy is not an authorization, certification, explanation of benefits or a contract for the service (or supply) that is referenced in the Medical Policy.
 For a determination of the benefits that a Member is entitled to receive under his or her health plan, the Member's health plan must be reviewed.
 If there is a conflict between the Medical Policy and a health plan, the express terms of the health plan will govern.